chgrivas/pact-yard/README.md

 ## Environment setup

-Essential tools
+Essentials:

 - [nvm](https://github.com/nvm-sh/nvm)
 - [yarn](https://yarnpkg.com/)

-You are ready to go if a version check looks like the following examples:
+You are ready to go if a version check looks like the following:

 ```bash
 $ nvm --version